 The Nominating and Governance Committee recommends to our Board of Directors nominees for the position of lead director from among the independent directors.
-The independent directors on our Board of Directors then select a lead director from among the nominees to serve for a term of one year.
+The independent directors on our Board of Directors then select a lead director from among the nominees to serve for a term of one year or until a successor is elected by the independent directors.
 There is no limit to the number of terms a director can serve as lead director.
 John J. Haley is currently serving as our lead director.
-Among others, the lead director has the following duties and responsibilities:
+The lead director's duties and responsibilities include the following: